sahil-rawat/sahil-rawat.github.io/_tabs/about.md

 ---
 Hello 👋🏻

-My name is Sahil I'm B.Tech CSE student specializing in CyberSecurity.
+My name is Sahil I'm Software Developer working in Morgan Stanley.

 My main focus lies in the areas of Web Application Security, Network Penetration Testing, and Red Team Exercises, I'm passionate about computer security and am mostly self-taught in the area.